lud/nvir/guides/file-loading/custom-loaders.md

 dotenv_new()
 |> dotenv_configure(
   before_env_set: fn
-    {"USERNAME", username} ->
+    {"USERNAME", username} -> {:HOMEPAGE, to_homepage.(username)}
-      {:HOMEPAGE, to_homepage.(username)}
-    other ->
+    other -> other
-      other
   end
 )
 |> dotenv!(".env")
 ```

-In the example above, the defined variable will be `"HOMEPAGE"` and not the
+* The transformation returns a different variable name.
-equivalent atom.
-The value will be `"http://example.com/some-username"` as a
+* The `USERNAME` variable will not be set by Nvir.
-string too.
+* The `HOMEPAGE` variable is returned with an atom key and a `URI` struct value.
+* Nvir will set both key and values as strings in the System environment.